rjmoggach/python-dirtt/docs/index.rst

 -modular exceptions
 -better documentation

-Forking through Bitbucket
+Forking through GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all, you need to fork from the official repository, which is
 `https://github.com/dshng/python-dirtt <https://github.com/dshng/python-dirtt>`_.

-Log in to Bitbucket, go to the dirtt repository page, follow the fork link,
+Log in to GitHub, go to the dirtt repository page, follow the fork link,
-wait for Bitbucket to copy the repository and then clone your fork, like:
+wait for GitHub to copy the repository and then clone your fork, like:

 	``git clone https://github.com/YOUR_USER_NAME/python-dirtt``